Washington Latin Public Charter School: Academics

 48% of Washington Latin's Upper School teachers have a graduate degree.

 Results

-As of 2017, Washington Latin's Middle School and Upper School are both rated Tier 1 by the District of Columbia Public Charter School Board.
+As of 2026, Washington Latin's Middle School and Upper School are both rated Tier 1 by the District of Columbia Public Charter School Board.

-Washington Latin's 4-year high school graduation rate is 90.3%.
+Washington Latin's 4-year high school graduation rate is 94.2%.

+Washington Latin's Upper School is ranked #606 on the National Ranking of Best High Schools, and #4 in the District of Columbia's Best High Schools in 2026 by US News & World Report.

 The school states that more than 75% of their students' AP exam results are passing scores.

-In 2017, 66% of Washington Latin students achieved proficiency in the English Language Arts/Literacy section of their PARCC exams and 52% achieved proficiency in the Math section.
-The same year, all public and public charter school students in the District of Columbia averaged 31% proficient in English Language Arts/Literacy and 27% proficient in Math.
+In 2024-25, 68% of Washington Latin students achieved proficiency in the English Language Arts/Literacy section (1st place ranking) of their PARCC exams and 49% achieved proficiency in the Math section (8th place ranking).
+The same year, all public and public charter school students in the District of Columbia averaged 37.6% proficient in English Language Arts/Literacy and 26.4% proficient in Math.